nghttp2/nghttp2/doc/nghttp.1.rst

     Print  debug information  such  as reception  and transmission  of  frames  and  name/value  pairs.
+    Specifying this  option multiple  times increases
+    verbosity.

 .. option:: -n, --null-out